 What Is Covered Under A Typical Rental Car Insurance Policy?

 Rental car insurance is usually broken out into the following coverages:

 - Liability coverage

 - Collision Damage Waiver (CDW)/Loss Damage Waiver

 Insurance You May Have Already

-This is a basic component of most car insurance policies.
+Liability coverages, such as property damage and bodily injury, are a basic component of most car insurance policies.
 If you have adequate liability coverage on your own vehicle (check with your insurance provider), you may choose to skip this one.

 Rental Car Coverages You Might Need